 Before your friends gather, notify everyone of the topic and have them read, in advance, two articles and watch two videos – more if you’re feeling ambitious – from the topic list.
 Gather and discuss what you’ve learned – and don’t forget the snacks!
 Go home prepared to make a difference!
 Learn more here.

-The truth is most fall short of these ideal principles.
+The truth is most, if not all, fall short of ideal principles.
 Nevertheless, that is not a reason to discard them.
 We need them desperately in our personal lives, families and society.
 As you read through these lessons please keep the following in mind:

 1) Ideal principles explain pain points and promote health; they don’t marginalize people.

 2) Ideal principles guide choices; they don’t categorize people.